record a beat to a group. make sure it includes all the elements you want in your loop within that group.

 hold (shiftr) and press the pad you wish to save the sample loop to. this will enter hands free sampling. if there is any sound already on the pad, it will be replaced with your new sample loop.

-if you wish to extend the length of your sample then you can press (plus) while hands free sampling is engaged, otherwise it will use the length of the current group’s pattern as the sample’s length.
+if you wish to extend the length of your sample then you can press (plus) while hands free sampling is engaged, otherwise it will use the length of the current group’s pattern as the sample’s length. press play to start sampling.

 press (mainr) to return to main and exit the sampler.